opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

     device/emulator.
 It will redirect you to the corresponding page on *Google Play Market*.

     If you have no access to the *Market*, which is often the case with emulators - you will need to install the packages from OpenCV4Android SDK folder manually.
-See @ref manager_selection for details.
+See `Manager Selection` for details.
     @code{.sh}
     <Android SDK path>/platform-tools/adb install <OpenCV4Android SDK path>/apk/OpenCV_2.4.9_Manager_2.18_armv7a-neon.apk
     @endcode
     @note armeabi, armv7a-neon, arm7a-neon-android8, mips and x86 stand for platform targets:
         -   armeabi is for ARM v5 and ARM v6 architectures with Android API 8+,
         -   armv7a-neon is for NEON-optimized ARM v7 with Android API 9+,
         -   arm7a-neon-android8 is for NEON-optimized ARM v7 with Android API 8,
         -   mips is for MIPS architecture with Android API 9+,
         -   x86 is for Intel x86 CPUs with Android API 9+.
     If using hardware device for testing/debugging, run the following command to learn its CPU
     architecture:
     @code{.sh}